Screenings

 Topic Summary

-The most notorious instances of contamination, neglect, and coverups occurred at the Rocky Flats Nuclear Weapons Plant, near Denver, Colorado.
-The Rocky Flats Plant was the central nuclear bomb production facility in the United States.
-Workers produced an estimated 70,000 atomic bombs destined for thermonuclear warheads.
+The most notorious instances of contamination, neglect, and cover-ups occurred at the Rocky Flats nuclear weapons plant near Denver, Colorado.
+Rocky Flats served as the central nuclear bomb production facility in the United States from 1952 until 1989.

 Crew